 Whilst this is encouraging news, evidence still shows that in the UK, and globally, stigma towards people living with HIV continues to persist in society, especially within places of employment.
 Stigma towards a co-worker or volunteer who has been open about their HIV status can, in turn, then impact on that person’s mental wellbeing, affecting their performance and their level of engagement within the organisation.

-By ensuring that the workforce is educated and informed about HIV, through the Positive Allies Charter Mark, this situation can be avoided.
-We are a visible way of showing future and current employees and volunteers, that you organisation is tackling HIV-related stigma.
-Click below to find out how to get the Positive Allies Charter Mark.
+By ensuring that the workforce is educated and informed about HIV, through the Positive Allies Declaration, this situation can be avoided.
+We are a visible way of showing future and current employees and volunteers, that your organisation is tackling HIV-related stigma.
+Click below to find out how to sign the Positive Allies Declaration.

 “I wasn’t well educated on HIV and on the legal situation around HIV at work, but I felt that it was my duty to inform my employers in case I needed time off for medical or appointments or in case I ended up cutting myself at work and spilling some blood, so I told my boss.
 She was sympathetic and understanding but felt that she had to tell the Deputy Manager.
 The DM was known for not being particularly discreet and so I ask that the information be kept confidential.
 I was also worried about the impact others knowing of my HIV status may have on my career.
 The DM was also equally sympathetic when she was told.